dracmaAgil/medstro_test/README.md

     * create method:
       * pl.create('human')*
     * destroyed method:
-      * This method just check if the earth value destroyed is tru or false.
+      * This method just check if the earth value destroyed is true or false.

   * **_Human(name, age, gender, hungry):_**

     * Create an instance of human class:
       Human.new('Poncho', '8', 'male', true)
     * eat_food(food) method:
-      * We need to creat an instance of food class and send it to this method; after that, check if human is hungry and if is true print this:
+      * We need to create an instance of food class and send it to this method; after that, check if human is hungry and if is true print this:
         * "#{@name} is eating this #{food.name} and is not hungry anymore"
       * If is not hungry, print this:
         * "#{@name} is not hungry"